-In Tennessee, the COVID-19 pandemic impacted every community across our state but in varying degrees - and often with unique, local challenges.
-In assessing the most effective strategies implemented over the past 14 months, Tennessee invested early in several key areas designed to support districts in addressing student and teacher needs in this unprecedented health crisis, including Communication (guidance, frequent touch points, and feedback groups) and Flexible Academic Options.
+The COVID-19 pandemic impacted every community across our state but in varying degrees - and often with unique, local challenges.
+In assessing the most effective strategies implemented over the past 14 months, Tennessee invested early in several key areas designed to support districts in addressing student and teacher needs in this unprecedented health crisis: Communication (guidance, frequent touch points, and feedback groups) and Flexible Academic Options.